Mike Ploog: Early life and career

 Born in Mankato, Minnesota, Mike Ploog was one of a family of three brothers and a sister raised, initially, on a Minnesota farm.
-He began drawing while a young child whose imagination was fired by such old-time radio dramas as Sergeant Preston of the Yukon and Gunsmoke, and such thriller anthologies as Inner Sanctum Mysteries and Tales of Horror.
+He began drawing while a young child, his imagination fired by such old-time radio dramas as Sergeant Preston of the Yukon and Gunsmoke, and such thriller anthologies as Inner Sanctum Mysteries and Tales of Horror.
 After his parents divorced and sold the farm when Ploog was about 10 or 11 years old, his mother took the children to live with her in Burbank, California.
-Ploog entered the U.S. Marine Corps, leaving in 1968, after 10 years.
+Ploog entered the U.S. Marine Corps, leaving in 1968 after ten years.
 Toward the end of his hitch, he began working on the Corps' Leatherneck Magazine, doing bits of writing, photography and art.

-Around 1969 he began working on Batman and Superman animated TV-series at the Los Angeles studio Filmation, doing what he called "cleanup work for other artists."
-The following season he was promoted to layout work on those' characters' series.
+Around 1969 he began working on Batman and Superman animated TV series at the Los Angeles studio Filmation, doing what he called "cleanup work for other artists."
+The following season he was promoted to layout work on those characters' series.
 "Layout," Ploog recalled in a 1998 interview, "is what happens between storyboarding and actual animation; you're literally composing the scenes.
 You're more or less designing the background, putting the characters into it so they'll look like they're actually walking on the surface".
 Moving to the Hanna-Barbera studio the following season, he worked on layouts for the animated series Motormouse and Autocat and Wacky Races, as well as "the first Scooby-Doo pilot; nothing spectacular, though.
 It was okay; it was a salary, y'know? ...
 I had very few aspirations, because I didn't know where anything I was doing was going to take me".

 A Hanna-Barbera colleague passed along a flyer he had gotten from writer-artist Will Eisner seeking an assistant on the military instructional publication PS, The Preventive Maintenance Monthly.
 Ploog was familiar with it from his Marine Corps days, and knew well the art, though not the artist's name.
-"I'd been copying his work for years", Ploog said, "because I was doing visual aids and training aids for the military for a long time".
+"I'd been copying his work for years," Ploog said, "because I was doing visual aids and training aids for the military for a long time".